amplitude/amplitude-docs/content/collections/api/en/taxonomy.md

 {{/partial:tabs}}

 {{partial:collapse name="Example: Create an event property"}}
 This example creates the event property "Completed Task" with the description "User completed any onboarding task" for the event "Onboarding Start".
-The event property is a boolean type, is not required.
+The event property is a boolean type, isn't required.

 {{partial:tabs tabs="cURL, HTTP"}}
 {{partial:tab name="cURL"}}